martinwiest/WeeWX-Docker/README.md

 There are two ways to run the container on a pi after cloning this repository.

- 1. Use Docker-Compose to build, start and stop the container (recommended)
+ 1. Use Docker-Compose to download, start and stop the container (recommended, downloads multiarch container)
  2. Use Docker to build and run the container manually

 In both cases you have to edit the config/weewx.conf to your needs,